Open Air Burning Permit & Information

 - Filling out our online form.
 To obtain your permit online, you will need to register on the above website.
 This permit will be valid through April 30th. *PLEASE NOTE: After submitting your payment on the UniPay website, you need to click SUBMIT on the Burning Permit website otherwise your application will be incomplete.
 Failure to submit your application after paying the fee may result in a significant delay in the ability to activate your permit.

-- If you are unable to obtain a permit online (we encourage you to obtain your burning permit online), you must register and obtain the rules from Fire Station 1 located at 209 Walden Street.
+- If you are unable to obtain a permit online (we encourage you to obtain your burning permit online), you must register and obtain the rules at the Fire Department, Station 1, located at 209 Walden Street.
 Fire personnel will then enter your information and issue you a permit.
 You will not be allowed to burn without a permit.

 Daily Activation of Your Permit